coenttb/swift-password-validation/README.md

 ## Related Packages

+### Dependencies

-- [swift-translating](https://github.com/coenttb/swift-translating) - A Swift package for inline translations.
+- [swift-translating](https://github.com/coenttb/swift-translating): A Swift package for inline translations.

+### Used By

+- [coenttb-web](https://github.com/coenttb/coenttb-web): A Swift package with tools for web development building on swift-web.
+- [swift-server-foundation](https://github.com/coenttb/swift-server-foundation): A Swift package with tools to simplify server development.

+### Third-Party Dependencies

-- [swift-dependencies](https://github.com/pointfreeco/swift-dependencies) - A dependency management library inspired by SwiftUI's "environment."
+- [pointfreeco/swift-dependencies](https://github.com/pointfreeco/swift-dependencies): A dependency management library for controlling dependencies in Swift.

 ## License